LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/Tutorial/Week2-GENERICS.md

 }
 ```

-## 2. Create a class called MyArray that has two methods, a main method that creates 3 arrays of
+2. **Create a class called MyArray that has two methods, a main method that creates 3 arrays of

 a) integer containing the numbers 1,2,3,4 and 5
 b) string containing names, Jane, Tom and Bob
 c) character containing alphabet, a, b and c